Zak Jules: Milton Keynes Dons

+Exeter City

+On 28 July 2023, Jules joined League One side Exeter City for an undisclosed fee; he signed a one-year deal with the option of a second.
+He had previously played under manager Gary Caldwell at Chesterfield.
+He entered talks over a new contract in April 2024 after impressing during the 2023–24 campaign.

+Rotherham United

+On 18 June 2024, Jules agreed to join League One side Rotherham United on a two-year deal following the expiration of his Exeter City contract.
+He did not make his debut until October as he spent time away from the game due to the death of his mother, being named man of the match in a 1–0 win at Leyton Orient.
+His performances kept Jamie McCart out of the team and caused manager Steve Evans to say "his mum has sadly gone upstairs but he's making her very, very proud".
+He played 29 games until March, when he was ruled out of the rest of the 2024–25 season with a hamstring injury, leaving him unable to feature under new manager Matt Hamshaw.

 International career

 Jules was born in Islington, but became eligible to play for Scotland through his mother, who came from Glasgow.
 He represented the under-17 team and was selected by Scot Gemmill in the Scotland squad for the 2014 UEFA European Under-17 Championship in Malta.
-The team were knocked out at the semi final stage.
+The team were knocked out at the semi-final stage.
 He went on to win caps at under-18 and under-19 level, before going on to make his under-21 debut in a 2–0 defeat to Iceland on 5 October 2016.
 He was selected in the Scotland squad for the 2017 Toulon Tournament in France, and played in the group stage games against the Czech Republic and Indonesia.
 The team beat the Czech this time to secure the bronze medal.
-It was the nations first ever medal at the competition.
+It was the nation's first ever medal at the competition.